mrangelovofficial/CognitioBooks/Readme.md

 Cognitio Books
 ==============

 This is a unviersity project about SEO optimization.
-The project is a static online bookstore website.
+The project is a static website for an online bookstore.
 I've used bookdepository as reference, since I like their site.

+The site is hosted here on GitHub Pages: https://boyan13.github.io/CognitioBooks/

 ___